U-c0de/Press-ServiceWebsite/README.md

 ## 👋🏻 Walkthrough

-1. Install all of the dependencies.
+1. Install all the dependencies.

 ```
 npm install node-modules --save